 How exciting is it knowing that you can actually ditch a gym membership for something more fun and still achieve your goals to lose weight and tighten your body?!
 Regular dancing truly can lead to burning calories, getting toned, healthier eating, better sleep, improved metabolism, and more energy (to keep dancing, of course)!
 And those who do dance for fitness find opportunities to engage often: Some do it at home alone or with their significant ones; Going out weekly to dance for a few hours in social settings, like nightclubs, is also popular; For others, being taught by a professional dance instructor is the path to achieving desired results.
 Whichever route you take, be sure to make a habit out of it (consistency is key) and, if you decide to take lessons, there are plenty of Latin and ballroom dance styles that are especially good for this.

-At the end of the day, when you’re dancing for fitness, not only are you bound to achieve your health goals, but you become a more confident and happier person, too!
-So, if you love music and you love “moving,” give it a shot, because getting started is really easy when it’s in the comfort of your own home!
+At the end of the day, when you’re dancing for fitness, not only are you bound to achieve your health goals, but you’ll become a more confident and happier person, too!
+So, if you love music and you love “moving,” give it a shot, because you’re worth the health and happiness you seek… and besides, getting started is really easy when it’s in the comfort of your own home!

 Feel free to share your own tips for dancing to fitness bliss in the comments section below!
 We’d love to know what dance styles, environments, and music types have worked best for you!